 There are furthermore self-tests that examine the concentration of good bacteria in your gut.
 Such tests analyse the number of lactobacilli and bifidobacteria and thus give you an indication of which probiotics and foods you could best use to strengthen your gut flora.

 Some gut microbiome tests even give you a more profound insight into your gut health by additionally analysing the presence of individual species of the bacterial genera of lactobacilli and bifidobacteria, such as Lactobacillus reuteri and Bifidobacterium bifido.
 Modern DNA test methods are used for such tests.

 Studies clearly show that our diet also influences our gut flora.
 What we eat plays an essential role in maintaining the biodiversity and function of our gut flora.
 This is because our bacteria feed on what we give them through our diet.
 In order to make your diet gut-friendly and balanced, getting professional nutritional advice may be worthwhile.

-Our gut bacteria metabolise the food we eat.
+Our gut microbiome metabolises the food we eat.
 They turn it into fats, vitamins and minerals that our body can use for a variety of functions.
-If the gut flora changes, the way our body processes food also changes.
+If our gut flora changes, the way our body processes food also changes.
 Recent studies show that this is why, for example, the composition of the gut flora changes significantly in people who are overweight.
-Conversely, an imbalance of the intestinal flora also increases the risk of gaining weight.
+Conversely, imbalanced gut flora also increases the risk of gaining weight.

 In some studies, the bacterial strain Firmicutes was highly prevalent in overweight people.
 Firmicutes extracts energy from food particularly efficiently.
 The presence of Firmicutes means more excess energy is utilised and stored in fat deposits – thus increasing the likelihood of you putting on weight.
 In study participants with fewer Firmicutes, more food was not utilised for energy and was excreted again via the stool.